harness/developer-hub/docs/software-engineering-insights/sei-technical-reference/scm-metrics-calculation/lines-of-code-metric.md

 ### Trellis Reports

 In Trellis Reports, the Lines of Code metric calculates the total number of lines of code contributed by an engineer within the selected time frame.
-The metric value in the widget is normalized to show the average number of lines of code contributed per month.

 The calculation includes the cumulative sum of lines of code added and lines of code changed by the respective engineer across commits.

+The metric value in the trellis report is normalized to show the average number of lines of code contributed per month.
 This gives a comprehensive view of the volume of work a developer contributes to a project each month.

+In the Raw Stats report, the metric displays the total number of lines of code contributed by the engineer within the selected time frame.

 To learn more, go to [Trellis Scores](../../sei-metrics-and-reports/trellis-score.md).